Mavenoid/prompt-hyperopt/README.md

 ## Why

 Finding reliable prompts can be a difficult and time-consuming task.
-It can seem like one experiments succeeds only to find the next example going on seemingly random tangents for others.
+It can seem like one experiment succeeds only to find the next example going on a seemingly random tangent.
 Trying to fix prompts for one example may break previously-tried examples, and revalidating all examples is often not an efficient workflow.

 Enter prompt hyperoptimization.